-Prerequisite courses for students without an undergraduate degree in nutrition or dietetics or graduate work in nutrition include: HN 400 Human Nutrition and HN 450 Nutritional Assessment.
+Students without an undergraduate degree in nutrition or dietetics or graduate work in nutrition include: HN 400 Human Nutrition and HN 450 Nutritional Assessment.
 These courses or the equivalent must be completed before the student is approved for full admission status in the program.

-- HN 600 Public Health Nutrition (3)
+- HN 600: Public Health Nutrition (3)

-- HN 844 Nutritional Epidemiology (3)
+- HN 844: Nutritional Epidemiology (3)

-- HN 880 Graduate Seminar in HN (1)
+- HN 880: Graduate Seminar in HN (1)

-may substitute an elective if already taken
+- may substitute an elective if already taken